qgis/QGIS-Documentation/source/docs/user_manual/working_with_projections/working_with_projections.rst

 .. figure:: /static/user_manual/working_with_projections/crsdialog.png
    :align: center
-   :width: 30em
+   :width: 40em

-   CRS tab in the QGIS Options Dialog |osx|
+   CRS tab in the QGIS Options Dialog |nix|

 When you use layers that do not have a CRS, you need to define how QGIS responds to these layers.
 This can be done globally or